hiddentao/geth-private/README.md

 All other options get passed onto the geth executable.
 ```

-For example, you can customize network identity, port, etc:
+You can also pass options directly to geth.
+For example, you can customize
+network identity, port, etc:

 ```bash
 $ geth-private --port 10023 --networkid 54234 --identity testnetwork